 - Refill the brake fluid reservoir

-- Test the brake system to ensure it is working nice and smoothly.
+- Test the brake system to ensure it works smoothly.

-If you change any component on one side of a wheel, always change the same component on the opposite wheel.
+If you change any component on one wheel, always change the same component on the other wheel.

 FAQs